jpskenn/Jones/README.md

 ---

 Jones is a symmetrical 60% keyboard, combined with Ortho-linear and Row-staggered.
-It has gapless R2-R3 row.
+It has gap-less R2-R3 row.
 Symmetrical alpha-keys and nearby right side mod-keys provide natural typing position.

 It has compact and light fingering which like 40% and 50% keyboards.